-Leather Armor, Tinker’s Tools, and 20 light or heavy bullets
+Leather Armor, Tinker’s Tools, a holster and ammo bandolier with 50 heavy or light bullets

 Starting at 1st level, you have become capable with crafting and maintaining your fire arms.
 You are able to craft firearms and ammunition with tinker’s tools and while using tinkers tools, you can add double the proficency bonus for tinker’s tool checks.

 You adopt a particular style to firing your firearm.
 Choose a gun tactic from the list of optional features.
 You can’t take the same gun tactic option more than once, even if you get to choose again.

 You gain a +2 to attack rolls with longarms

 When wielding a sidearm in one hand and no other weapons, you get a +2 bonus to your attack rolls with sidearms.

 You can now weild a longarm with a shield (unless it has the heavy property), however you must use a bonus action to brace the longarm on the shield to preform a ranged attack.